Have you ever owned a Swiss Army Knife?

-Have you ever owned a swiss army knife?
+Tonight I want to talk about product overshoot.
+But to do that I have to start with a question: have you ever owned a Swiss Army Knife?
 If you've ever stepped into a store to buy one, then you know the options are endless.
 In fact the only real limit to your selection is how heavy you want your pocket to be.

 And how do they decide what goes in one?
 Scissors?
 Magnifying glass?
 Saw?

-In product development, whether it's swiss army knives or software products, it's easy to get excited about putting one more thing into the product.
+In product development, whether it's Swiss Army Knives or software products, it's easy to get excited about putting one more thing into the product.

 We know it's not true, but when we're hip-deep in product development it's easy to want to add more.
 And the guys who are thinking about a return on investment are more than willing to make the assumption that more feature means a higher price.

 - The product gets more complicated.